artefactual/atom-docs/user-manual/administer/themes.rst

 Themes and theming
 ==================

-This section describes how to change the theme, :term:`site title` and :term:`site description` in your AtoM application.
+This section describes how to change the theme, :term:`site title`, :term:`site description`, and :term:`site base URL` in your AtoM application.

 ..
 NOTE::